 NEW YORK (WABC) -- February 26, 1993, was a day that changed New York City forever.

-The city held a solemn commemoration of the 1993 World Trade Center bombing, including a Mass at a church near the trade center and a ceremony on the 9/11 memorial plaza.
+The city held a solemn commemoration of the 1993 World Trade Center bombing at the 9/11 memorial plaza.

 The ceremony also included a reading of victims' names and a moment of silence at 12:18 p.m., when the bomb exploded and became a harbinger of more terror at the twin towers eight years later.